The Indiana Health Coverage Programs (IHCP) enrolls the following specialties under provider type 31 – Physician:

 Indianapolis, IN 46207-7263

 - After you are enrolled as an IHCP provider, if you are interested in enrolling as a provider with the IHCP's managed care program, you must apply directly to one or more of the managed care entities (MCEs).
-Please see the Enrolling as a Managed Care Program Provider page for information about the programs and the MCEs with which the State contracts for each.
+Please see the Enrolling as a Managed Care Program Provider page for information about the programs and the MCEs with which the state of Indiana contracts for each.
 Links to the MCE enrollment forms follow – use the form appropriate for your provider type:

 Processing Your Enrollment Transaction